josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 <code-example header="src/app/hero-list/hero-list.component.html (excerpt)" path="router/src/app/hero-list/hero-list.component.1.html"></code-example>

-The application fails if the user clicks that button because you haven't defined a `"/sidekicks"` route yet.
+The application fails if the user clicks that button because you have not defined a `"/sidekicks"` route yet.

 Instead of adding the `"/sidekicks"` route, define a `wildcard` route and have it navigate to a `PageNotFoundComponent`.